5 Tennis Tips for Doubles Players

 This makes it hard for opponents to get under the ball and hit it too high because the ball stays low and the backwards spin does not favor lobs.

-If you like these doubles tennis tips check out Tactics and Strategies for Doubles Play section from WebTennis24.
+If you have enjoyed these doubles tennis tips and would like to find more info, check out the Tactics and Strategies for Doubles Players section inside the Tennis Mastery.